-Officials shall submit expense report forms, as provided by the City, to the City Administrator, or the City Administrator's designee within ten (10) days of incurring the expense.
-The expense report is to be signed, under penalty of perjury, and must state that all expenses listed were necessary, reasonable and incurred in connection with City business and in conformity with this Policy.
+Officials shall submit expense report forms, as provided by the City, to the City AdministratorManager, or the City Administrator's Manager's designee within ten thirty (340) days of incurring the expense.
+The expense report is to be signed, under penalty of perjury, and must state that all expenses listed were necessary, reasonable, and incurred in connection with City business and in conformity with this policy.
 If an official does not submit expense report forms within thirty (30) days of incurring the expense, the official will be ineligible for any future City-paid travel arrangements.